 If you or a loved one has been the victim of a crime on someone else’s property, it is important to speak to an experienced injury attorney who can assess the situation.

 We can investigate the facts of your case to determine whether or not you may have a viable negligent security claim through which you can seek compensation.
-At Lusk, Drasites & Tolisano, our knowledgeable premises liability attorneys can guide individuals through the legal process.
+Our personal injury attorneys can guide individuals through the legal process.

-Bringing a Negligent Security Claim against a Property Owner
+Filing a Negligent Security Claim

 Negligent security cases generally involve an individual being assaulted, raped, robbed, or harmed in some way.
 These incidents often take place at shopping malls, restaurants, nightclubs, parking garages, hotels, casinos, schools, churches, or apartment complexes.

-- Insufficient lighting in a parking lot or common area;
+- Insufficient lighting in a parking lot or common area

-- Inadequate locks that allow easy access for intruders;
+- Inadequate locks that allow easy access for intruders

-- Lack of security cameras;
+- Lack of security cameras

-- Lack of hired security; or
+- Lack of hired security

-- Insufficient video surveillance.
+- Insufficient video surveillance